Renaming honors Edina’s Black pioneers.

 The Yancey family was one of several pioneer Black families who settled in the area that would later become Edina after the wake of the American Civil War in 1865.
 Headed by Beverly Claiborne (or “B.C.”)
 Yancey and his wife Ellen née Bruce, this prominent Edina family left a legacy of civic involvement and deep community ties for generations.

 Aside from running a successful berry farm in the Grandview area with his family, B.C.
 Yancey was pivotal in Edina’s succession from Richfield.
-Aside from his membership to the group of Edina residents advocating for the separation, Yancey also served as the recorder of a landmark debate over the issue in 1888.
+Alongside his membership to the group of Edina residents advocating for the separation, Yancey also served as the recorder of a landmark debate over the issue in 1888.

 Even after the village of Edina gained its independence from neighboring Richfield, Yancey maintained his strong ties to the local government.
 “He was the secretary at those original meetings,” says Jasmine Stringer, a member of Edina’s Human Rights & Relations Commission (HRRC).